Managing Your Workforce Amid Tariff Conflict: Considerations for Canadian Employers

 Communicate Transparently and Often: In turbulent times, leadership visibility and honesty are paramount.
 Make it a priority to communicate regularly with your employees about how the company is responding to economic conditions.
 This could involve monthly town-hall meetings, weekly email updates from the CEO, or departmental check-ins - any format that suits your organization, as long as the communication is consistent.
 Share what you can about the situation: for instance, if the U.S. tariffs have caused your input costs to rise, you might explain that the company is implementing cost-saving measures (travel freezes, etc.) to avoid impact on jobs.
 If business is slowing, address the elephant in the room and reaffirm your commitment to your team’s job security whenever possible.
 Employees don’t expect leaders to have a crystal ball, but they deeply appreciate candor.
 Transparent communication builds trust and credibility.
 It also quells rumors - in a void of information, employees might assume the worst.
 By updating them frequently, you demonstrate that management is on top of the situation and caring for the staff’s interests.
 Even if the news is difficult (say, a necessary reduction in hours), delivering it with openness and empathy will foster a more resilient workforce.
 Encourage two-way communication as well: provide channels (surveys, Q&As, anonymous suggestion boxes) for employees to voice concerns or ideas.
 Making people feel heard is a powerful way to boost morale when external events make them feel powerless.

-Further, simply show empathy and flexibility.
-Understand that employees may be dealing with challenges at home - for instance, a spouse’s job could be affected by the tariffs, or they may be cutting personal spending.
+Finally, simply show empathy and flexibility.
+Understand that employees may be dealing with challenges at home - for instance, a spouse’s job could be affected by the tariffs, or they may be cutting personal spending as household expenses rise.
 Whenever feasible, offer flexibility: allow remote work or adjusted hours if that helps an employee manage stress or save costs (e.g. on commuting).
-A supportive work environment will strengthen employees’ loyalty and mental well-being.
-Celebrating small wins and focusing on teamwork can also remind everyone that you’re all in it together.

 We’re Here to Help